20 top tips to save on your income protection insurance premiums

 2. Indemnity policies are cheaper than Agreed Value – but have risks

-Income protection policies come in two types – indemnity and agreed value.
-Indemnity policies are on average 20% cheaper than agreed value policies* so an indemnity policy is one way to keep costs down.
-However with an indemnity policy there is a risk that you will receive less than the monthly benefit on your schedule if your income has fallen since you took out your policy.
-So the premium saving has to weighed against this risk.
+Agreed Value policies cost on average 20% more than Indemnity policies, so if you have an existing Agreed Value policy you may be able switch to Indemnity cover may a saving.
+However with an Indemnity policy there is a risk that you will receive less than the monthly benefit on your schedule if your income falls after you take out your policy.
+So the premium saving has to be weighed against this risk.

-If you are self-employed with a fluctuating income or likely to take an unpaid break from work (e.g. to have children) then an indemnity policy may not be suitable for you.
-However if you are salaried with good job security or you are insuring an amount well below the 75% maximum the risk associated with an indemnity policy may be lower.
+If you are self-employed with a fluctuating income or likely to take an unpaid break from work (e.g. to have children) then an Indemnity policy may not be suitable for you.
+However if you are salaried with good job security or you are insuring an amount well below the maximum of 70% of income (or 75% for pre 1st October 2021 policies) the risks associated with an Indemnity policy may be lower.

-3. Extending your waiting period can reduce premiums by up to 40%*
+3. Extending your waiting period could reduce premiums by 42%*

 Before extending your waiting period you need to evaluate whether you will be able to make ends meet.
 When you go on claim the first payment from the insurer may not be received until a month after the end of the waiting period, depending on the insurer’s payment cycle.
 So in the case of a 90 day waiting period it may be 120 days before the first payment is received.